 The studio audience squealed and cried as the lads powered through All My Loving, Till There Was You, She Loves You, I Saw Her Standing There and I Want To Hold Your Hand.
 And for viewers at home, it was the same.

 Back in the studio, The Beatles produced the rousing Can’t Buy Me Love and then, in a frenzied bout of recording and film-making, A Hard Day’s Night, the soundtrack to a brilliant study of Beatlemania directed by Richard Lester.
 The public were delighted to find that as well as being talented tunesmiths with a rowdy stage act, The Beatles also looked great on the screen.

-The experimentation continued on their soundtrack album for their second film, Help!, which boasted the Dylanesque You've Got To Hide Your Love Away and McCartney's eternal ballad Yesterday, as well as the superb title track.
+The experimentation continued on their soundtrack album for their second film, Help!, which boasted the Dylanesque You’ve Got To Hide Your Love Away, McCartney’s eternal ballad Yesterday and the superb title track.

 After another hectic round of touring, including the famed Shea Stadium gig (yes, they gave us the horrors of stadium rock too), The Beatles found themselves pushed to match a batch of summer singles from the likes of The Kinks, The Animals, The Rolling Stones, and of course Bob Dylan.